 Welcome to the Mt.
 Carmel Band, Orchestra and Color Guard program!
 This nationally recognized program has demonstrated consistent musical excellence throughout its 35+ year history.
 Mt.
 Carmel Instrumental Music Department is considered one of the top programs in all of Southern California.
 Many of the top academic students at Mt.
 Carmel participate in our music program and consider it a highlight of their high school experience.
 These are the nicest and best students at Mt.
 Carmel and the type of students you will want your student to be around and make friends with.

 Mt.
-Carmel’s two-time Grammy Award-winning band and orchestra were directed by nationally recognized director Warren Torns (now retired).
+Carmel’s two-time Grammy Award-winning band and orchestra were directed by nationally recognized director Warren Torns (1944-2022).

 In 1988, under the direction of Tom Cole, the Marching Sundevil Band was featured in the opening scenes of the movie “Little Nikita”, starring Sidney Poitier, River Phoenix, and Richard Jenkins.